| | | |

 Nutrition Information

-Based on 8 servings per container, the Costco Yakisoba Stir Fry has 240 calories per serving, 5 grams of fat, 30g of carbohydrates, and 18g of protein.
+The Costco Yakisoba Stir Fry has 240 calories per serving, 5 grams of fat, 29g of carbohydrates, and 15g of protein per 191g serving (6.75 oz).

-It has 1270mg or 55% DV of sodium – so like many pre-made dinners – this probably isn’t a good choice for those looking for a low sodium dinner.
+It is high in sodium – so like many pre-made dinners – this probably isn’t a good choice for those looking for a low sodium dinner.

 Be sure to let us know your opinion, cooking variations, suggestions or questions in the comments!!